Luko248/locale-essentials/README.md

 # LocaleEssentials

-LocaleEssentials is a localization library that provides functionality for easily localizing your web application.
+LocaleEssentials is a localization library that provides functionality for easy localization in your web application.
 It allows you to load language files and dynamically update the content based on the selected language.

 ## Features